infoqualitylab/MCTagger-eval/README.md

 ## Issues:
 1. Not getting predictions for before-1987 PMIDs (or after 2016 PMIDs?)
-2. Access to multiple tables from the database.
+2. Need access to multiple tables from the database.